dinphil/code-weekend/Markdown/Code Weekend.md

 _Windows_

 MongoDB has a full set of instructions [here](http://docs.mongodb.org/manual/tutorial/install-mongodb-on-windows/) that you should follow through till you can run MongoDB.
 You most probably just need to install the 64-bit version of MongoDB using their installation file.
-Before you run Mongo for the first time, you'dd need to run this from Command Prompt: `md \data\db`.
+Before you run Mongo for the first time, you'd need to run this from Command Prompt: `md \data\db`.
 Follow the instructions on the above link to run MongoDB.

 _Linux_